CurveDocs/curve-docs/docs/lending/contracts/vault.md

 Because shares are transferable, a user can also acquire shares by means other than depositing assets and minting shares.

+!!!tip
+    A newer version of the vault contract allows for setting a maximum supply of assets that can be deposited into the vault.
+This change was introduced in commit [`cb08681`](https://github.com/curvefi/curve-stablecoin/tree/cb08681ae940f8ff57889e79dce5a23212f0dc19) and [`46fdec2`](https://github.com/curvefi/curve-stablecoin/tree/46fdec2561cc32f43f0e8c1080429a9f3f984e60).
+When using newer vaults, `mint` and `deposit` functions will check if the maximum supply is exceeded and revert if it is.

 ### `deposit`
 !!! description "`Vault.deposit(assets: uint256, receiver: address = msg.sender) -> uint256:`"